jpasquers/corridors/README.md

 ## Terminology

+- Element = a modular piece or building block of the game world.
+Consists of:
-- Unit = Anything that is placable within the map grid.
+	- Units = Anything that acts and is placable within the map
+		- Enemies = Units that follow the path
-	- Garrison = Any unit that can be harmed by enemies
+		- Garrison = Units built by the player.
-	- Terraform = Any unit that cannot be harmed by enemies
+		- Terraform = Modifications to the map added by the player.

 ## Lore / Premise